graymatterdigital/gma/README.md

 # Gridsome Starter algrid

-Algrid is a gridsome simple starter for creating blogs using Algolia and implementing infinite scroll.
+Algrid is a gridsome simple starter for creating blogs using Algolia for search, and implementing infinite scroll.

 [DEMO](https://algrid.netlify.app/)